 There are always new foods at the Minnesota State Fair, but if you’re new to the Great Minnesota Get Together, you need to start with the basics.
 I asked my Facebook and Twitter followers to list their favorite Fair foods.
-I compiled this list:
+I compiled the list below.

-Basically, it’s a breaded hot dog on a stick.
-However, there are some big differences between the Pronto Pup, the Poncho Dog and the traditional Corn Dog, especially with die-hard Fairgoers.
+No matter what you call it, it’s a breaded hot dog on a stick.
+However, there are some big differences between the Pronto Pup, the Poncho Dog and the traditional Corn Dog.
+All three are available at booths on the Fairgrounds.

 A Pronto Pup has cornmeal in its crust, just like a corn dog.
 It also has wheat and rice flour, along with a few other secrets.
 It also has less sugar than a corn dog crust, with some noticing the less-sweet taste.
 The sausages inside the Pronto Pups come from Wisconsin.
 The Pronto Pup claims to be the original corn dog served at the Minnesota State Fair, making its debut in 1947.